trychlos/pwix-modal-info/README.md

-# pwix:modal-info - README
+# pwix:modal-info

 ## What is it ?

 This is a Bootstra-based Meteor package which displays standard informations about an object:

-- maybe a name as a (centerd) title
+- maybe a name as a (centered) title
 - created at
 - created by
 - last updated at